Tawfiqh/Ml-Flow-Example/README.md

 $ mlflow run . # to just load model from file (if saved)
 $ mlflow run . -e train #to train a new model

+# Docker
+Build the Dockerfile into an image (and then we run the image as a container)

+$ docker build --tag aicore-mlflow-docker .
+$ docker run -p 8000:8000 --name mlflow-fast-api-test aicore-mlflow-docker

+Run with -d to run it in the background (detached)
+$ docker run -p 8000:8000 --name mlflow-fast-api-test aicore-mlflow-docker

+$ docker start mlflow-fast-api-test
+$ docker stop mlflow-fast-api-test

+Now can ping the API on 0.0.0.0:8000

+docker run -i -t conda/miniconda3 /bin/bash

+Can we do miniconda3- with a lower version of python

+or a lower version of any of our other packages